tsertic/frontend_mentor_challenges/manage_landing_page/README.md

 This was great exercise overall in building landing page and creating page from design to code.

 ### Continued development

+Add tablet version, in design there was only desktop and mobile, better style for tablet version.

 ### Useful resources